EpicCash/epicbox-nodejs/README.md

-# epicbox-nodejs
+#epicbox-nodejs

-Installation files for epicbox Server
+Files for Installing the epicbox Server

+Read the epicbox Installation pdf for specifics

+Includes binaries as well as sample config and service files